floaterest/stopwatch/README.md

   - an increment of $n$ means for each second passed, $n$ seconds will be added to all stopwatches that are on
   - e.g. increment of -1 can be used as timer (i.e. countdown)
   - if increment is negative and stopwatch is at 00:00:00, the stopwatch will stay at 00:00:00 for the next second

-### Storage

-- stopwatches are stored in `localStorage`
-  - all stopwatches displayed time will be save to `localStorage` on each user actions (turn on/off an stopwatch, add new stopwatches, etc)